 The bill HB285 amends various sections of the Code of Alabama 1975 concerning the practice of dentistry and dental hygiene, focusing on licensure qualifications, penalties for violations, and the administration of controlled substances.
-Key insertions include definitions for "administer" and "dispense" related to controlled substances, clarifying dentists' roles in patient care.
-The bill escalates the penalty for practicing dentistry without a license from a misdemeanor to a Class C felony, indicating a stricter enforcement of licensure requirements.
-It also outlines specific qualifications for applicants, such as age, moral character, and educational background, while granting the board authority to deny licensure if it conflicts with public interest.
+Key insertions include definitions for "administer" and "dispense," which clarify the handling of controlled substances by dental professionals.
+The bill escalates the penalty for practicing dentistry without a license from a misdemeanor to a Class C felony, thereby imposing stricter consequences.
+It also outlines specific requirements for licensure, such as age, moral character, citizenship, and educational qualifications, while granting the board the authority to deny licensure based on these criteria.

 Statutes affected: Engrossed: 34-9-1, 34-9-5, 34-9-10, 34-9-11, 34-9-15, 34-9-26, 34-9-27, 34-9-43, 34-9-60, 34-9-63, 34-9-86